AbdulAhad-2005/html-fund-me/README.md

 ```
 yarn hardhat node
 ```
+This will deploy a sample contract and start a local hardhat blockchain.

 else, if you are deploying on an actual testnet or mainnet, then you should run this command
 ```
 yarn hardhat deploy --network <network name>
 ```

-This will deploy a sample contract and start a local hardhat blockchain.
+This will deploy a sample contract but this time on an actual testnet like sepolia.
+Metamask should pop up to ask to pay the fee to deploy this contract.
+Once the transaction is confirmed, your contract will be deployed and also verified.

+You should keep note of the address at which the contract is deployed.
 2. Update your `constants.js` with the new contract address.

 In your `constants.js` file, update the variable `contractAddress` with the address of the deployed "FundMe" contract.
 You'll see it near the top of the hardhat output.